Rickets: Differential diagnosis

 Osteochondrodysplasias, also known as genetic bone diseases, may mimic the clinical picture of rickets in regard to the features of bone deformities.
-The radiologic picture and the laboratory findings of serum calcium, phosphate and alkaline phosphatase are important differentiating factors.
-Blount's disease is an important differential diagnosis because it causes knee deformities in a similar fashion to rickets namely bow legs or genu varum.
+The radiologic picture and the laboratory findings of serum calcium, phosphate, and alkaline phosphatase are important differentiating factors.
+Blount's disease is an important differential diagnosis because it similarly causes knee deformities to rickets, namely bow legs or genu varum.
 Infants with rickets can have bone fractures.
 This sometimes leads to child abuse allegations.
 This issue appears to be more common for solely nursing infants of black mothers, in winter in temperate climates, suffering poor nutrition and no vitamin D supplementation.
 People with darker skin produce less vitamin D than those with lighter skin, for the same amount of sunlight.

 Treatment

 Diet and sunlight

 Treatment involves increasing dietary intake of calcium, phosphates and vitamin D. Exposure to ultraviolet B light (most easily obtained when the sun is highest in the sky), cod liver oil, halibut-liver oil, and viosterol are all sources of vitamin D.

 A sufficient amount of ultraviolet B light in sunlight each day and adequate supplies of calcium and phosphorus in the diet can prevent rickets.
 Darker-skinned people need to be exposed longer to the ultraviolet rays.
 The replacement of vitamin D has been proven to correct rickets using these methods of ultraviolet light therapy and medicine.

 Recommendations are for 400 international units (IU) of vitamin D a day for infants and children.
 Children who do not get adequate amounts of vitamin D are at increased risk of rickets.
 Vitamin D is essential for allowing the body to uptake calcium for use in proper bone calcification and maintenance.